carlos-castillo-a/spacelift/README.md

-# spacelift
+# Spacelift
-Repository to manage spacelift resources
+This repository is inteded to manage spacelift resources.